 - a.
-Apply consistently the conventions of oral and written language and the conventions of visual and multimedia texts. - b.
+Understand and apply the conventions of oral and written language and the conventions of visual and multimedia texts. - b.
 Use and apply language cues and conventions to communicate meaning including:

-Pragmatic: Use appropriate language to participate in public events, occasions, or traditions; explain function and purpose of texts including informing, persuading, narrating, and describing; use appropriate language register (i.e., for audience and purpose); use language that demonstrates respect for others (including people of different ages, abilities, genders, cultures); use standard Canadian English that follows accepted rules of usage; avoid the personal "I/you" in formal communication; use appropriate register, role, tone, and usage; ensure voice/tone is appropriate to audience and text type.
+Pragmatic: Demonstrate confidence in using language in a variety of formal and informal contexts, both inside and outside the classroom; use inclusive language that supports and demonstrates respect for people across cultures, genders, ages, and abilities; use appropriate language to participate in public events, occasions, or traditions; adjust use of language to suit audiences and purposes; use appropriate register of language (i.e., formal, informal, colloquial); avoid jargon, slang, and clichés; use emotional appeal or persuasive language (e.g., testimonials, emotional appeals, bandwagon effects); use standard Canadian English that follows accepted rules of usage; avoid the personal "I/you" in formal communication; use appropriate register, role, tone, and usage; address communication to a specific audience; ensure voice/tone is appropriate to audience and text type.

-Textual: Use structures and features of texts to communicate understanding including form/genre, artistic devices (e.g., personification, figurative language including similes and metaphors, exaggeration, symbolism), elements (e.g., point of view, conflict, theme, supporting arguments), and text features (e.g., credits, headings, diagrams, columns, sidebars, pull-quotes); use a range of standard forms for texts including paragraphs and multi-paragraph compositions; use appropriate point of view (including third person) for purpose; use common organizational patterns within texts (e.g., chronological, enumerative, problem/solution, cause/ effect, comparison/contrast); craft strong leads and effective conclusions; maintain focus and ensure unity and coherence in text from beginning to end; use transition words; include covering page and list of references.
+Textual: Use structures and features of texts including form/genre, artistic devices (e.g., personification, figurative language including similes and metaphors, exaggeration, symbolism), elements (e.g., point of view, conflict, theme, supporting arguments) and text features (e.g., credits, headings, diagrams, columns, sidebar, pull-quotes); use a range of standard forms for texts including paragraphs and multi-paragraph compositions; use appropriate point of view (including third person) for purpose; use organizational patterns within texts (chronological, enumerative, procedural, problem/solution, cause/effect, comparison/contrast); craft strong leads, coherent bodies, and effective conclusions; maintain focus and ensure unity and coherence in text from beginning to end; use effective transition words; include covering page and list of references; use language and techniques to create a dominant impression, mood, tone, and style.

-Syntactical: Ensure that sentences are complete, interesting, and on topic; use clear sentence structures that contain a verb and its subject (average spoken sentence length - 10.5 words; average length of sentences in freewriting - 10.2; in rewriting - 9.8); combine sentences to form compound and complex sentences for variety, interest, and effect; use complete sentences with appropriate subordination and modification; use subordination to show more precisely the relationship between ideas (e.g., because, although, when) and to avoid a string of compound sentences; make sentences more precise by reducing a main idea (clause)

-to a subordinate idea (clause); reduce, when appropriate, subordinate clause to a phrase or single word; vary sentence beginnings; ensure agreement of subject, verbs, and pronouns and use correct forms including pronouns acting as subjects and objects (e.g., "Him and his brother ..."); correctly place qualifiers; employ effective capitalization and punctuation including periods, commas, semicolons, quotation marks, colons, dashes, and hyphens.
+Syntactical: Ensure that sentences are complete, interesting, and on topic; use clear sentence structures that contain a verb and its subject (average spoken sentence length - 10.5 words; average length of sentences in freewriting - 10.2; in rewriting - 9.8); combine sentences to form compound and complex sentences for variety, interest, and effect; use complete sentences with appropriate subordination and modification; use subordination to show more precisely the relationship between ideas (e.g., because, although, when) and to avoid a string of compound sentences; make sentences more precise by reducing a main idea (clause) to a subordinate idea (clause); reduce, when appropriate, a subordinate clause to a phrase or single word; recognize that effective co-ordination, subordination, and apposition of ideas make sentences clear and varied; recognize and use parallel structure or balanced sentences for parallel ideas; use active versus passive verbs; vary sentence beginnings; ensure agreement of subjects, verbs, and pronouns; use correct pronouns acting as subjects or objects (e.g., "Him and his brother..."); correctly place qualifiers; use effective capitalization and punctuation including periods, commas, semicolons, quotation marks, colons, dashes, and hyphens; punctuate correctly titles of various media.